So, you clicked!

 9. Sihanoukville, Cambodia

-But that Sihanoukville is long, long gone.
+That Sihanoukville is long, long gone never to return.

 There is no other city I could write about in detail than the bizarre, dystopian Cambodian city that is Sihanoukville.
 Nowadays, travellers have the regrettable task of passing through it to get to the dreamy islands of Koh Rong et al.